Chandni Chowk to China: Controversy

 In Nepal, there were protests against the film due to a passing claim that Buddha was born in India; Lumbini, which is the birthplace of Buddha, is located in Nepal.

 Several shows were cancelled in Nepal due to the protests.
 Protestors threatened to burn cinemas that screened the film, and racial slurs like "Dhoti" were hurled against Indians online.

 The protests continued for several days, despite the Nepali distributor deleting the piece of narration that mentioned Buddha in the copies of the film shown in Nepal.
 On 22 January, Nepali cinemas stopped and banned screening Chandni Chowk to China.

 In the aftermath of the Nepal controversy, actor Shekhar Suman criticised the film with some derogatory and rude comments.
 He also stated the movie is an amateurish attempt by Nikhil Advani, terming it as a "worst" film.
 Mostly, supporters of Kumar, especially Nikhil Advani stated that it was a publicity stunt to bring Suman's son Adhyayan in limelight for release of his film Raaz: The Mystery Continues.
 Suman replied to the claim that it was not a publicity act and the latter apologized to Kumar for it.

 Music

-The music of Chandni Chowk to China was released on 2 December 2008.
-The album features composers as diverse as Shankar–Ehsaan–Loy, Kailash-Paresh-Naresh, Bappi Lahiri-Bappa Lahiri and Bohemia.
+The music of Chandni Chowk to China was released on 4 December 2008.
+The album was composed by Shankar–Ehsaan–Loy, Kailash Kher, Paresh-Naresh, Bappi Lahiri, Bappa Lahiri and Bohemia.

 Reception

-Joginder Tuteja of Bollywood Hungama.com rated it 3.5/5, claiming, "Chandni Chowk to China is clearly the next musical hit in the making."
+Joginder Tuteja of Bollywood Hungama gave 3.5/5 stars, claiming, "Chandni Chowk to China is clearly the next musical hit in the making."